JorPan/JazzyJaysYoutubeJukebox/README.md

 ## Features
-* Browse songs based on various attritutes.
+* Browse songs based on various attritutes: genre, year, artist, or rating.
 * Return all attributes from the song such as who made it and when.
-* Travel directly to your desired song via a provided link
+* Listen to your desired song via a provided youtube link
+* Search for songs or artists
+* Add songs to the library
+* View reviews left by other users
 * Create a review for the song you just listened to and store it in our system